Alexander H. Stephens: Early life

 Alexander Stephens was born on February 11, 1812.
-His parents were Andrew Baskins Stephens and Margaret Grier.
+His parents were Andrew Baskins Stephens, a teacher and schoolmaster, and Margaret Grier.
+Andrew, a native of Pennsylvania, came to Georgia at 12 years of age in 1795.
+According to the Biographical Sketch of Linton Stephens, Andrew B. Stephens was "endowed with uncommon intellectual faculties; he had sound practical judgment; he was a safe counselor, sagacious, self-reliant, candid and courageous."
+Margaret was a Georgia native and sister of Grier's Almanac founder Robert Grier.
+From both his parents, Alexander had a sister, Mary, and a brother, Aaron Grier.
+His half-siblings, from Andrew Stephens and Matilda Lindsay, were John, Linton, Catherine, Andrew and Benjamin; the latter two were stillborn.
+Alexander was named after his paternal grandfather.
 The Stephenses lived on a farm in Taliaferro County, near Crawfordville.
 At the time of Alexander Stephens's birth, the farm was part of Wilkes County.
 Taliaferro County was created in 1825 from land in Greene, Hancock, Oglethorpe, Warren, and Wilkes counties.
-His father, a native of Pennsylvania, came to Georgia at 12 years of age in 1795.
-According to the Biographical Sketch of Linton Stephens (Linton Stephens being Alexander Stephens's half-brother), Andrew B. Stephens was "endowed with uncommon intellectual faculties; he had sound practical judgment; he was a safe counselor, sagacious, self-reliant, candid and courageous."

-His mother, a Georgia native and sister of Grier's Almanac founder Robert Grier, died in 1812 at the age of 26; Alexander Stephens was only three months old.
-In the introduction to Recollections of Alexander H. Stephens, there is this about his mother and her family: "Margaret came of folk who had a liking for books, and a turn for law, war, and meteorology."
+His mother died in 1812 at the age of 26; Alexander Stephens was only three months old.
+According to the introduction to Recollections of Alexander H. Stephens, "Margaret came of folk who had a liking for books, and a turn for law, war, and meteorology."
 The introduction continues: "In her son's character was a marked blending of parental traits.
 He [Alexander Stephens] was thrifty, generous, progressive; one of the best lawyers in the land; a reader and collector of books; a close observer of the weather, and father of the Weather Bureau of the United States."
 In 1814, Andrew B. Stephens married Matilda Lindsay, daughter of Revolutionary War Colonel John Lindsay.
+Alexander's relationship with Matilda was cold; he recalled being whipped by Matilda as a child, and his biographer Thomas Edwin Schott speculated that she thought he "was a bad boy".
+Alexander loved his father, on the other hand, and saw him as a role model despite his strictness.
+Alexander was physically weak but did chores around the family farm.
+From 1820 to 1824 his father gave him a formal education.

-In May 1826, when Alexander Stephens was age 14, his father, Andrew, and stepmother, Matilda, died of pneumonia only days apart.
-Their deaths caused him and several siblings to be scattered among relatives.
-He grew up poor and in difficult circumstances.
-Not long after the deaths of his father and his stepmother, Alexander Stephens was sent to live with his mother's other brother, General Aaron W. Grier, near Raytown (Taliaferro County), Georgia.
+In May 1826, when Alexander was 14, his father and stepmother died of pneumonia only days apart.
+Alexander and Aaron were sent to live with their maternal uncle and aunt, General Aaron W. Grier and Elizabeth Grier, near Raytown (Taliaferro County), Georgia.
+Matilda's relatives received Alexander's half-siblings.
+Alexander inherited a female slave named Ebe from his father, who at the time of his death owned eight other slaves.
 General Grier had inherited his own father's library, said to be "the largest library in all that part of the country."
 Alexander Stephens, who read voraciously even as a youth, mentions the library in his "Recollections."

-Frail but precocious, the young Stephens acquired his continued education through the generosity of several benefactors.
-One of them was the Presbyterian minister Alexander Hamilton Webster, who presided over a school in Washington, Georgia.
-Out of respect for his mentor, Stephens adopted Webster's middle name, Hamilton, as his own.
-Stephens attended Franklin College (later the University of Georgia) in Athens, Georgia, where he was a roommate of Crawford W. Long and a member of the Phi Kappa Literary Society.
-He raised funds for Phi Kappa Hall, located on the university campus.
-Stephens graduated at the top of his class in 1832.
+Alexander and Aaron occasionally went to school in Locust Grove; they did not go full-time because the Griers gave them many chores in exchange for their stay.